-If you are from India, you would recall in the good old days there used to be a hawker who would not sell anything rather would take your old clothes and exchange them with steel utensils, new clothes, or some other knick-knacks.
+If you are from India, you would recall that in the good old days there used to be a hawker who would not sell anything but rather would take your old clothes and exchange them for steel utensils, new clothes, or some other daily use items.

 It was an excellent system where old clothes were refurbished & restored and sold in other markets (circular economy).

-These days many of these clothes, bags, plastic, electronic items are made, consumed, and then thrown out as landfills (linear economy).
+These days many of these clothes, bags, plastic, and electronic items are made, consumed, and then thrown out in landfills (linear economy).